 So when my husband inevitably shares that new Star Wars trailer for the third time this week, you won’t see me complain.
 Because I know he would rather see it in theaters on opening night with no one more than me.

 P.S.
 I in no way mean to condemn or criticize everyone who posts about their significant others on social media.
+Just because my husband doesn’t post pictures of me, doesn’t mean it might not be appropriate for you.
 If such words of affirmation are his/her love language, I hope you are showering them with love in this way!
 However, as with any topic, one could choose to post about online, I feel that when it becomes excessive (in frequency or content) it can be a little too much.

 Thanks for reading!